On diffeomorphisms of even-dimensional discs: Introduction

 Broadly speaking our strategy is to calculate or estimate the rational homotopy groups of path components of the middle and rightmost space of \eqref{eq:WeissFibSeq}, and hence deduce something about those of the leftmost space.
 In pursuing this strategy we are free to take $g$ to be arbitrarily large, as this has no effect on the leftmost space.
 This strategy is greatly aided by taking into account the actions of fundamental groups.
-The fundamental groups of the path components $B\mr{Diff}^\mr{fr}_\partial(W_{g,1})_\ell$ and $B\mr{Emb}^\mr{fr,\cong}_{\half \partial}(W_{g,1})_\ell$ surject onto certain arithmetic groups of finite index in $\mr{O}_{g,g}(\bZ)$ when $n$ is even, or $\mr{Sp}_{2g}(\bZ)$ when $n$ is odd.
-Along the way we will show that the actions of the fundamental groups of both these spaces on their higher rational homotopy groups factor over these arithmetic groups, and yields algebraic representations.
-For technical reasons, we shall restrict our attention to a subgroup $\smash{\olG}$ having finite index in both these arithmetic groups.
-The rational homotopy groups of $B\mr{Diff}^\mr{fr}_\partial(D^{2n})_{\ell_0}$ are trivial $\smash{\olG}$-representations, so to determine them we only need to understand the $\smash{\olG}$-invariant part of the rational homotopy groups of the total space and base space of \eqref{eq:WeissFibSeq}.
+The fundamental groups of the path components $\smash{B\Diff^\fr_\partial(W_{g,1})_\ell}$ and $\smash{B\Emb^{\fr,\cong}_{\half \partial}(W_{g,1})_\ell}$ surject onto certain arithmetic groups of finite index in $\mr{O}_{g,g}(\bZ)$ when $n$ is even, or in $\mr{Sp}_{2g}(\bZ)$ when $n$ is odd.
+Along the way we will show that the actions of the fundamental groups of both these spaces on their higher rational homotopy groups factor over these arithmetic groups, and yield algebraic representations.
+The rational homotopy groups of $\smash{B\Diff^\fr_\partial(D^{2n})_{\ell_0}}$ are trivial representations for geometric reasons, so to determine them we only need to understand the invariant part of the rational homotopy groups of the total space and base space of \eqref{eq:WeissFibSeq}.

-Consider first a path component $B\mr{Emb}^\mr{fr,\cong}_{\half \partial}(W_{g,1})_\ell$ of the base space of \eqref{eq:WeissFibSeq}.
-Because of the relaxed boundary condition, this concerns embeddings of a manifold of handle dimension $n$ into a manifold of geometric dimension $2n$, and so from the point of view of embedding calculus it concerns embeddings of codimension $n$.
-As long as $n \geq 3$ the embedding calculus description of $B\mr{Emb}^\mr{fr,\cong}_{\half \partial}(W_{g,1})_\ell$ therefore converges.
-Sections \ref{sec:HtyEmb} and \ref{sec:explicit-computations} are concerned with the calculation or estimation of the rational homotopy groups of this space, using the machinery of embedding calculus \cite{weissembeddings,weissembeddingserratum,goodwillieweiss}.
-The excluded ranges of degrees $[2r(n-2)-1, 2r(n-1)]$ in Theorem \ref{thm:HtyF} are those in which this calculation is not conclusive; they correspond to the darkly shaded regions in Figure \ref{fig:rat}.